Skyvell/itx/README.md

 3. Paste the url into your browser or use a tool such as wget to download.

 4. Unpack the database.

+## Acknowledgements
+Inspiration gathered from Icon P-rep Yudus-lab's chainlytics framework: https://github.com/yudus-lab/chainalytic-framework He also provided valuable insight into how to pull data from a local node.
+Thank you.